-Two Pearland Independent School District campuses recently numbered among only about 400 statewide to earn all possible Texas Education Agency distinction designations applicable to their individual school in the 2018 state accountability system.
+Three Pearland Independent School District campuses recently numbered among only about 495 statewide to earn all possible Texas Education Agency distinction designations applicable to their individual school in the 2019 state accountability system.

-Sam Jamison Middle School and Leon H. Sablatura Middle School hold the honor of earning all distinctions they were eligible to receive.
+Alexander and Leon H. Sablatura middle schools and Berry Miller Junior High School hold the honor of earning all distinctions they were eligible to receive.

 Up to seven distinction designations can be earned for: Academic Achievement in English Language Arts/Reading; Academic Achievement in Mathematics; Academic Achievement in Science; Academic Achievement in Social Studies; Top 25 Percent: Comparative Academic Growth; Top 25 Percent: Comparative Closing the Gaps; and Postsecondary Readiness.

-In addition, Magnolia and Shadycrest elementary schools earned three of five possible distinctions, Alexander Middle School earned five of six distinctions, Berry Miller Junior High and Pearland Junior High West earned five of seven distinctions each, and Dawson and Turner High Schools earned four of seven distinctions each.
+In addition, Magnolia and Massey Ranch elementary schools earned three of five possible distinctions, Rogers Middle School earned five of six distinctions, Pearland Junior High South earned six of seven distinctions and Glenda Dawson High School earned five of seven distinctions.

 TEA distinction designations vary based on campus grade levels and type, and campuses can earn distinctions by being in the top 25% of its campus comparison group.
-Elementary school campuses are eligible for up to 6 distinctions.
+Elementary school campuses are eligible for up to 5 distinctions.
+Middle schools are eligible for up to 6 distinctions.
 Junior high and high school campuses are eligible for the most -- up to seven distinctions: